College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Fellowship Cohorts > HX 2021-2022

 Saira Chambers

 Geographies of Displacement: Migration and Immigration in Atomic-Age Art.
-This course explores how people and communities affected by the trauma of migration, war, and discrimination in Japan and the United States communicate their experiences and negotiate their identity through art.
+This course explored how people and communities affected by the trauma of migration, war, and discrimination in Japan and the United States communicate their experiences and negotiate their identity through art.
 The atomic age, beginning arguably with the inception of the Manhattan Project in 1942 through the present day, serves as a conceptual framework to address the structural issues of displacement, internment, and forced migration of Japanese colonized subjects.
-In collaboration with our community partner, the Japanese Arts Foundation, and their network of practicing artists, each student will create a unique floating lantern and related exhibition materials, which will be displayed in an exhibit at the end of the quarter and used in the inaugural Toro-Nagashi Floating Lantern Ceremony.
-This ceremony, to be held this summer at the Garden of the Phoenix in Chicago’s Jackson Park, commemorates the annual anniversary of the atomic bombings of Hiroshima and Nagasaki.
+In collaboration with our community partner, the Japanese Arts Foundation, and their network of practicing artists, each student created a unique floating lantern and related exhibition materials, which was displayed in an exhibit at the end of the quarter and used in the inaugural Toro-Nagashi Floating Lantern Ceremony.
+This ceremony, was held in August of 2022 at the Garden of the Phoenix in Chicago’s Jackson Park, commemorating the annual anniversary of the atomic bombings of Hiroshima and Nagasaki.
+Visit the Course Showcase to learn more.

 Team Midwest Human Rights Consortium